amro/gibbon/README.markdown

 gibbon = Gibbon::Request.new(api_key: "your_api_key")
 ```

-*Important: Don't reuse instances of Gibbon.
-Requests are light weight objects that update an internal path based on a call chain.
-When you terminate a call chain with a verb, a request instance makes a request.*
+***Note*** Only reuse instances of Gibbon after terminating a call with a verb, which makes a request.
+Requests are light weight objects that update an internal path based on your call chain.
+When you terminate a call chain with a verb, a request instance makes a request an resets the path.

 You can set an individual request's timeout like this: